maaaaz/jnianalyzer/README.md

 ```
 $ tools/arm-linux-androideabi-objdump -d mylib.so | python jnianalyzer.py -a arm
 ```
-Pass the ARM and x86 (AT&T or Intel syntax) disassembly listing via stdin.

 Examples
 -------
-You can find some compiled libraries, coming from different projects, and their source code in the `example` folder.
+You can find some compiled libraries coming from different projects, and their source code in the `examples` folder.

 #### hello-jni : sample from android-ndk-r8b
 ```